-VCM 250 INTRODUCTION TO TECHNICAL ILLUSTRATION (2T, 2E) 3 credits PREREQUISITE: ART 221 or Permission of instructor This course is a study of technical drawings prepared for industry.
+VCM 250 INTRODUCTION TO TECHNICAL ILLUSTRATION (2T, 2E) 3 credits

+PREREQUISITE: ART 221 or Permission of instructor

+This course is a study of technical drawings prepared for industry.
 Topics include perspective and axonometric drawing.
 Upon completion, students should be able to apply basic drawing and design principles to technical drawings.

+VCM 251 TECHNICAL ILLUSTRATION

+PREREQUISITE: VCM 250

-VCM 251 TECHNICAL ILLUSTRATION (2T, 2E)3 creditsPREREQUISITE: VCM 250This course focuses on renderings prepared for industry.Various techniques are used to illustrate charts, graphs, perspective and axonometric drawings and enhanced assembly views.Upon completion, stu- dents should be able to apply design principles to technical drawings and highly creative drawings using technical skills.
-VCM 253 GRAPHIC DESIGN BASICS (2T, 2E)3 creditsThis course focuses on the basic principles of graphic design.
-Emphasis is on design, layout, and produc- tion.
+This course focuses on renderings prepared for industry.
+Various techniques are used to illustrate charts, graphs, perspective and axonometric drawings and enhanced assembly views.
+Upon completion, students should be able to apply design principles to technical drawings and highly creative drawings using technical skills.

+VCM 253 GRAPHIC DESIGN BASICS

+This course focuses on the basic principles of graphic design.
+Emphasis is on design, layout, and production.
 Upon completion, students should be able to prepare artwork for printing.

+VCM 254 GRAPHIC DESIGN

+(2T.
+2E)

-VCM 254 GRAPHIC DESIGN (2T, 2E)3 creditsThis course focuses on graphic design.Emphasis is on the creative process and the projection process.Upon completion, students should be able to produce high quality graphic designs.
-VCM 255 ADVANCED GRAPHIC DESIGN (2T, 2E) 3 credits This course focuses on graphic communications.
-Emphasis is on application of design principles to pro- jects involving such skills as illustration, layout, typography, computer graphics, and production tech- nology.
+This course focuses on graphic design.
+Emphasis is on the creative process and the projection process.
+Upon completion, students should be able to produce high quality graphic designs.

+VCM 255 ADVANCED GRAPHIC DESIGN

+This course focuses on graphic communications.
+Emphasis is on application of design principles to projects involving such skills as illustration, layout, typography, computer graphics, and production technology.
 Upon completion, students should be able to apply graphic design principles and production skills.

-VCM 270 SUPERVISED STUDY IN GRAPHICS (2-6E) 1-3 credits PREREQUISITE: All studio courses offered in the selected area of study and Permission of instructor This course is designed to enable the student to con- tinue studio experiences in greater depth.
+VCM 270 SUPERVISED STUDY IN GRAPHICS

+(2-6E) 1-3 credits PREREQUISITE: All studio courses offered in the selected area of study and Permission of instructor

+This course is designed to enable the student to continue studio experiences in greater depth.
 Areas of study are chosen by the student, with the approval of the instructor.
 This course will result in a better understanding of various aspects of graphics.
-This
+This course may be repeated for credit.

+VCM 273 SUPERVISED STUDY IN COMPUTER GRAPHICS

+(2-6E)

-VCM 273 SUPERVISED STUDY IN COMPUTER GRAPHICS (2-6E) 1-3 credits PREREQUISITE: All studio courses offered in the selected areas of study and Permission of instructor This course is designed to enable the student to continue studying computer graphics in greater depth.
+PREREQUISITE: All studio courses offered in the selected areas of study and Permission of instructor

+This course is designed to enable the student to continue studying computer graphics in greater depth.
 Areas of study will be chosen by the student, with the approval of the instructor.
 This course will result in a better understanding of various aspects of computer graphics.
 This course may be repeated for credit.